blueOkiris/nabd/README.md

 ## Description

-A simple, functional, esoteric programming language.
+A simple, functional esoteric programming language.

 The name is an acronym standing for "Not A Brainf\*\*k Derivative"